 - Is cloud-based so the technology is always up-to-date

 - Is certified by an ONC-authorized testing and Certification Body (ONC-ATCB)

 - Comes with ICD-CPT codes specific to urgent care

 - Comes with worker’s compensation templates and reports

 While selecting the right EHR system for your urgent care center can seem like a daunting task, it will eventually save your clinic time, frustration, and money.
 CureMD offers customized EHR solutions that may be tailored to the fast-paced and dynamic environment of an urgent care center.
 Contact CureMD today and let us help you provide your patients with the utmost care.

 Opening an urgent care clinic will no doubt come with its own challenges as well as its own rewards.
 By considering these five steps, you’ll be well on your way to opening a local center that is economically viable.

 How to Market Your Urgent Care Clinic

-The majority of people who come to a medical health center for a routine check-up don’t actually need any major treatment right away.
+The majority of people who come to a medical health center or a medical franchise for a routine check-up don’t actually need any major treatment right away.
 It would be a good practice to promote your urgent care clinic from time to time so they will likely visit your clinic if they need urgent care services.

 When it comes to marketing your healthcare business, you can always combine offline and online marketing strategies.
 It can be accomplished by using the internet, radio, TV, and other advertising means that are deemed relevant to the needs of your business.